 - acid reflux

 - abdominal pain

-Diabetes-related damage to blood vessels and the autonomic nervous system may have a negative effect on sexual function.
-This is because diabetes can interfere with the body's ability to send and implement responses to sexual stimuli.
+Diabetes-related damage to blood vessels and the autonomic nervous system may have a negative effect on sexual function and the body's ability to send and respond to sexual stimuli.

 - dry skin